ashleyerffmeyer/friend-finder/README.md

 ## Prerequisites & Installations

 In order to run this application, first install node.js, express.js, and npm.
-To install the app, clone this repository and use 'npm install' to gather dependencies specified in the package.json file (body parser, path, etc.).
+To install the app, clone this repository and use 'npm install' to gather dependencies specified in the package.json file (body parser, path, express, etc.).

 ## Instructions